Mount Augustus (Western Australia)

 Mount Augustus is located roughly 1,000 km north of Perth, in the Mount Augustus National Park in Western Australia.
 The name is also given to the neighbouring pastoral lease, Mount Augustus Station.
 The local Wadjari people call it Burringurrah, after a Dreamtime figure, a young boy who was speared and turned into a rock.
 It has been a sacred site for thousands of years.

 It is a prominent inselberg that stands 1106 m above sea level, or approximately 860 m above the surrounding plain, and covers an area of 4795 ha.
 It has a central ridge which is almost 8 km long.

-Monolith–monocline distinction
+Monolith–Anticline distinction

 Mount Augustus is widely claimed in tourist promotional and information literature as the "world's largest monolith", but the claim does not originate from the geological literature, nor is it substantiated by any other scholarly research.

 Mt.
 Augustus is more than twice the size of Uluru.
 Unlike Uluru, which is a monolith and, in general, devoid of plant growth, Mt.
-Augustus is a monocline (an asymmetrical anticline).
+Augustus is an asymmetrical anticline.